mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 {% capture content %}

 ## Data classification
 It is important to classify data into its right category and set defaults accordingly.
-AMO policies require an opt-in data collection consent for personally identifiable data, and opt-out for technical and user interaction data.
+AMO policies require an opt-in data collection consent for personally identifiable data and opt-out for technical and user interaction data.

 Incorrect classification of data on the data collection consent will result in a review rejection.